Seychelles Nature and Wildlife

 Globally important breeding programmes exist there for endangered green and hawksbill turtles.
 Also, approximately 152,000 giant tortoises call the atoll home.
 Vallée de Mai Nature Reserve was listed in 1983 and is located on Praslin Island.
 The 19.5 ha palm forest on the island has been preserved in its almost original state.
 These palms have remained largely unchanged since prehistoric times.

 Species like the magpie robin and the Seychelles warbler were nearing extinction, however, after the work of bird lovers, their numbers have increased.
-They are still some of the rarest birds in the world, but they are no longer considered being in immediate threat of extinction.
-Aride Island hosts the most notable bird population in the Seychelles and has more birds than the other islands combined.
+They are still some of the rarest birds in the world, but they are no longer considered to be in immediate threat of extinction.
+Aride Island hosts the most notable bird population in Seychelles and has more birds than the other islands combined.

 More than 1000 fish live in the waters around Seychelles.
 Parrotfish, angelfish, pufferfish and moray eels are among some of the very diverse species that divers can spot.
 The whale fish, the largest fish in the world, is also common.
 There are many other creatures found along the coasts including 31 different crab species.